-This year's Annual General Meeting was held on May 11 at the Northwest Law Enforcement Academy.
-Elections were held, and the officers named lower down on this page were elected by acclamation for one-year terms.
-The position of First Vice-President is still unfilled.
-Certificates of Appreciation were awarded to Kathy Stokes and Susan Wellman.
+This year’s Annual General Meeting was held on May 14 at the Resource Centre.
+Elections were held, and the officers named at the bottom of this page were elected by acclamation for one-year terms.
+The Treasurer position is still unfilled.

 Membership in the Southeast and Winnipeg Branch is open to all members of the MGS requiring only payment of a small additional fee of $12.00 per year.
 Members receive the Branch Newsletter (e-Zine) and may participate in Branch workshops, meetings and field expeditions.